 Buyer agents make it easy for Buyers to look at multiple homes and keep their identity private rather than having to contact multiple sellers or seller agents.
 This means the agent needs to be available even on short notice.

 The Buyer agent makes it easy to write an offer on a property.
 Generally a custom legally binding contract can be created within an hour of looking at a property, any day of the week.
+This service is important due to the unique nature of real estate – you want to secure the property that you like sooner rather than later because another property like it might not be readily available.

 They give advice and have a fiduciary duty regarding contractual subjects and conditions on any one particular property.
 In this respect Buyer agents give Buyers assurance backed up with actual liability insurance usually up to $3 million dollars.